what home automation offers – introduction

 - Switch the dim levels on the room lights and the table lamps when the TV comes on

 - See how much fuel or electric charge is in the car and get a notification when you need to do something

 - Lock the car while you’re in the cinema because you’re not sure if you actually locked it.

 - Get the set top box to record a film even though you’re away on holiday,

 - Remember your favourite temperature and set it.
 But don’t warm the house when no-one’s home.
 Show the room temperature on a graph over time to see if I’m wasting energy

 - Tell me the weather; today’s diary; time of the next train; or my broadband speed

-What do you mean by smart?
+what do you mean by smart?
 When is a smart socket a daft socket?

 Home automation ought to mean that some of your tasks are decided and managed for you.
 To use a phone app to turn off a plug socket isn’t automation – though it’s clever.
 If I’m miles away it is also compellingly useful.

 I take ‘smart’ to mean that a device connects to the network and that in turn provides extra capabilities.
 You probably have a thermometer somewhere at home.
-Having a smarter version of it lets you do something when a certain temperature is shown.
-The device would be ‘smart’ if that was useful and ‘daft’ if it turned out to be a waste of opportunity.
+Having a smarter version of it lets you start something when a certain temperature is shown.
+The device would be ‘smart’ if that was useful and ‘daft’ if it turned out to be a wasted opportunity.
 These pages show that the things we use can be improved and that it’s good to do things economically.
 If you’re ready to actually make things, work through the steps below.
 If you want to know a best way to proceed first see > intro2.